By Kathryn Walsh and Lisa Cesarano

 Mary Kay Vrba, president and CEO of Dutchess Tourism, has spoken about the mutual benefits of reaching this market on panels at industry events around the country.
 “It’s really great, because travel should be for everybody.
 There should be no barriers to keep people from activities that this county and others offer,” Vrba says.

-The U.S. travel market for people with disabilities is estimated at $17 million.
+The U.S. travel market for people with disabilities is estimated at $17 billion.
 This is good news for ASD-friendly communities in tourism-rich areas like the Hudson Valley, she says.

 Nearly 60 percent of village businesses now do at least one thing differently to provide a better experience — things like faster table service, softer music, LED lighting in place of fluorescent, or a table away from traffic.
 Ruge’s Automotive offers a sensory-safe space during Sinterklaas and PorchFest.
 The Episcopal Church of the Messiah is planning a monthly interfaith service for families with ASD.
 A picture menu is available at Beekman Arms.
 Anderson students sticker the bags at Samuel’s Sweet Shop.
 And window decals identify all participating merchants.